opensource-spraakherkenning-nl/ASR_NL_benchmark/README.md

 ##### Example STM
     ;; Some information you want to comment out like a description
     ;; More information you want to include and comment out
-    ;; like the name of the transcriber, the version or explanation of labels
+    ;; like the name of the transcriber, the version or explanation of labels, etc.
     Your_favorite_tv_show_2021_S1_E1 Speaker_01_Female_Native A 0.000 1.527 <o, f1, female> The first line
     Your_favorite_tv_show_2021_S1_E1 Speaker_01_Female_Native A 1.530 2.127 <o, f1, male> The second text segment

 ### Hypothesis file
-To get the best results the hypothesis file (i.e. the output of a speech recognizer) should meet the following guidelines:
+To get the best results, the hypothesis file (i.e. the output of a speech recognizer) should meet the following guidelines:
-- The hypothesis file should be Time Marked Conversations files (CTM), see the description below.
+- The hypothesis file should be a Time Marked Conversations file (CTM), see the description below.
 - utf-8 encoded

 #### CTM Format
-The Time Marked Conversation files, to be used as hypothesis files, consist of a connotation of time-marked word records.
+The Time Marked Conversation file, to be used as hypothesis file, consists of a connotation of time-marked word records.
 Those records are separated by a new line and follow the format:

     File_id Channel Begin_time Duration Word Confidence